 Click the above image to find a BX Agent near you

 How Much Does the Tennessee Auto Dealer Bond Cost?

-The $50,000 Tennessee auto dealer bond costs between $275 to $2,500 for the required 2-year term.
+The $50,000 Tennessee auto dealer bond costs between $275 to $2,500 for a two year term, $137.50 to $1,250 for a one year term, or $13.75 to $125 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
-We also offer easy interest-free financing for premiums over $500.
+We also offer monthly pay-as-you-go subscriptions for surety bonds.
 The chart below offers a quick reference for the approximate bond cost.

 $50,000 Tennessee Auto Dealer Bond Cost